Complain about a PIP decision

 - It is taking too long to get a payment

-- There is something wrong in the medical report
+- There is something wrong in the health assessment report.

 - An apology